FAR-Lab/Interactive-Lab-Hub/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+--

+I collaborated with Ahaan Parekh, Shreya Chandrasekar, Bharat Gandhi, and Nicole Zhang.
+Ahaan helped to give me feedback on my storyboard and filmed the video interactions that took place.
+Shreya also gave me feedback on my storyboard and was one of the actors in the scene.
+Bharat was also one of the actors in the scene and Nicole gave me feedback on my storyboard.

+--

 # Staging Interaction, Part 2